apache/calcite/site/_docs/howto.md

 mvn clean

 # Do a dry run of the release:prepare step, which sets version numbers.
-mvn -DdryRun=true -DskipTests -DreleaseVersion=X.Y.Z-incubating -DdevelopmentVersion=X.Y.Z+1-incubating-SNAPSHOT -Papache-release -Darguments="-Dgpg.passphrase=${GPG_PASSPHRASE}" release:prepare 2>&1 | tee /tmp/prepare-dry.log
+mvn -DdryRun=true -DskipTests -DreleaseVersion=X.Y.Z -DdevelopmentVersion=X.Y.Z+1-SNAPSHOT -Papache-release -Darguments="-Dgpg.passphrase=${GPG_PASSPHRASE}" release:prepare 2>&1 | tee /tmp/prepare-dry.log
 {% endhighlight %}

 Check the artifacts:

 * In the `target` directory should be these 8 files, among others:
-  * apache-calcite-X.Y.Z-incubating-src.tar.gz
+  * apache-calcite-X.Y.Z-src.tar.gz
-  * apache-calcite-X.Y.Z-incubating-src.tar.gz.asc
+  * apache-calcite-X.Y.Z-src.tar.gz.asc
-  * apache-calcite-X.Y.Z-incubating-src.tar.gz.md5
+  * apache-calcite-X.Y.Z-src.tar.gz.md5
-  * apache-calcite-X.Y.Z-incubating-src.tar.gz.sha1
+  * apache-calcite-X.Y.Z-src.tar.gz.sha1
-  * apache-calcite-X.Y.Z-incubating-src.zip
+  * apache-calcite-X.Y.Z-src.zip
-  * apache-calcite-X.Y.Z-incubating-src.zip.asc
+  * apache-calcite-X.Y.Z-src.zip.asc
-  * apache-calcite-X.Y.Z-incubating-src.zip.md5
+  * apache-calcite-X.Y.Z-src.zip.md5
-  * apache-calcite-X.Y.Z-incubating-src.zip.sha1
+  * apache-calcite-X.Y.Z-src.zip.sha1
-* Note that the file names start `apache-calcite-` and include `incubating` in the version.
+* Note that the file names start `apache-calcite-`.
-* In the two source distros `.tar.gz` and `.zip` (currently there is no binary distro), check that all files belong to a directory called `apache-calcite-X.Y.Z-incubating-src`.
+* In the two source distros `.tar.gz` and `.zip` (currently there is no binary distro), check that all files belong to a directory called `apache-calcite-X.Y.Z-src`.
-* That directory must contain files `DISCLAIMER`, `NOTICE`, `LICENSE`, `README`, `README.md`
+* That directory must contain files `NOTICE`, `LICENSE`, `README`, `README.md`
   * Check that the version in `README` is correct
-* In each .jar (for example `core/target/calcite-core-X.Y.Z-incubating.jar` and `mongodb/target/calcite-mongodb-X.Y.Z-incubating-sources.jar`), check that the `META-INF` directory contains `DEPENDENCIES`, `LICENSE`, `NOTICE` and `git.properties`
+* In each .jar (for example `core/target/calcite-core-X.Y.Z.jar` and `mongodb/target/calcite-mongodb-X.Y.Z-sources.jar`), check that the `META-INF` directory contains `DEPENDENCIES`, `LICENSE`, `NOTICE` and `git.properties`
 * In each .jar, check that `org-apache-calcite-jdbc.properties` is